DIYing trinkets and making pebble art are some of my favorite ways of spending time with my kids. Getting creative is great fun for all ages!

 Step #2: Move to a Well-Ventilated Area

 It’s also important to remember that adhesives can damage the surface you’re working on.
-Covering the work surface with a plastic tablecloth will help you avoid damage when sticking the rocks together.
+Covering your work surface with a plastic tablecloth will help you avoid damage when sticking the rocks together.

 Step #3: Apply the Adhesive

 DIYers often use two-part liquid epoxy glues to hold rocks together.
-To use this epoxy, take a disposable cup and mix equal parts of the epoxy.
+To use this epoxy, take a disposable cup and mix equal parts.

 You can then use a brush or a cotton swab to cover the areas you want to stick with the adhesive.
-Epoxy takes days to cure fully, and the adhesive remains pliant for hours.
+Epoxy takes days to cure fully, and the adhesive remains pliant for hours – so be patient!

 The application process is similar for two-part putty epoxies.
 However, instead of mixing the liquid, you will have to knead equal parts of the two-part glue into a ball.
 You’ll know the putty is ready to use when the colors of the glue blend completely.